 Student Research Committee

-This committee shall be composed of six members

-, three of whom shall be from the basic science departments and three from the clinical departments.
-The Associate Dean for Student Advocacy shall be an ex-officio, non-voting member.
-All requests for student research funds shall be considered by this group.
-All students applying to the NIH Short-Term Training grant and for student research awards shall be selected by this committee.
-Students who apply for outside research programs shall also be considered by this committee, which shall set the application requirements and forward its recommendations for nominations to the Dean.
+This committee shall be composed of at least eight members who represent clinical and basic science faculty members with experience in guiding Mentored Scholarly Activities (MSAs) and other student research projects.
+The Chair of the Student Research Committee will be appointed by the Senior Associate Dean for Education,

+The Student Research Committee is responsible for: general oversight of the MSA program; ensuring quality and consistency of MSAs and other student research activities across the branch campuses; overseeing the responsibilities of MSA mentors; and implementing a system for informing students of research opportunities and for connecting students with appropriate faculty mentors.
+The Student Research Committee will also ensure that resources are made available to students to help them understand critical research topics, such as navigating the Institutional Review Board and conducting comprehensive literature reviews.
+Finally, the Student Research Committee will develop programs to recognize the accomplishments of MSA students and mentors.

+The chair will work closely with the Senior Associate Dean for Education and the Assistant Deans for Education as well as all other curricular development faculty and the Office of Student Life (OSL) in its efforts to oversee and improve the MSA program.
+The Committee will present a report to the Faculty Senate annually.

+D. Committee for Continuous Quality Improvement of the MD Program

+The Committee for Continuous Quality Improvement (CQI) is responsible for ongoing review of the LCME requirements and accreditation standards that apply to the School of Medicine.
+Specifically, the Committee will be responsible for oversight of standards and elements that extend beyond the scope of the curriculum.
+These elements include areas such as the administration of the SOM, faculty development and accountability, governance of the SOM, resources for students, and clinical partnerships.
+In collaboration with the Senior Associate Dean for Faculty, the CQI Committee will be chaired by the Senior Associate Dean of Education and will meet at least quarterly.
+The committee will be supported by the LCME accreditation specialist and will call upon standing committees within the School for any necessary changes or areas of monitoring

-Graduate Medical Education Committee
+E. Graduate Medical Education Committee

-The Associate Dean for Graduate Medical Education (GME) serves as Chair of the Graduate Medical Education Committee (GMEC) and reports to the Dean, who is the Chief Education Officer of the Sponsoring Institution (University of Colorado School of Medicine).
+The Associate Dean for Graduate Medical Education (GME) serves as Chair of the Graduate Medical Education Committee (GMEC) and reports to the Senior Associate Dean of Education at the Sponsoring Institution (the University of Colorado School of Medicine).
 The GMEC reports to the Executive Committee of the CU SOM.
 Voting members include Program Directors from the following ACGME residency programs: Anesthesiology; Family Medicine; Internal Medicine; Neurological Surgery; Obstetrics/Gynecology; Ophthalmology; Orthopedic Surgery; Pathology; Pediatrics; Radiology; Surgery; and Urology.
 Voting members shall also include: One Quality Improvement/Patient Safety Officer or designee; the Senior Associate Dean for Education (ex-officio); peer-selected resident and fellow representatives from the Housestaff Association and the Gold Humanism Honor Society; and GME hospital liaisons from the University of Colorado Hospital, Children’s Hospital Colorado, Denver Health Medical Center and the Rocky Mountain Regional VAMC.
 In addition, the following individuals shall also be voting members of the GMEC: the Family Medicine Vice-Chair of Education; an Internal Medicine Fellowship representative; an Emergency Medicine-designated faculty representative; and a surgical fellowship representative.
 In order to carry out portions of the GMEC’s responsibilities, additional GMEC members may be appointed, as determined by the GMEC.